parijatmukherjee/hello-world/README.md

 # Features
 - Database driven configurations
-- Both Email templates are configurable starting from the mail image, subject line, company logo, mail content and much more.
+- Both Email templates are configurable starting from the image, subject line, company logo, content and much more.
 - Added Freemarker support.
 Now you can use freemarker expressions to count years of work or age.
 Supported freemarker expressions are - ${name}, ${email}, ${birthDate}, ${anniversaryDate}, ${age}, ${workYears}.

 # Installation Instructions